natashakalosi/Quiz-Game/README.md

 A console-based quiz game written in C++.

-The application demonstrates the use of structs, vectors, and basic control flow to create an interactive multiple-choice experience.

 Features
 - Multiple-choice format (A, B, or C).
 - Real-time feedback for correct and incorrect answers.